swiftlang/swift/docs/SIL.rst

 - The *SILGen* module generates *raw SIL* from an AST.
 - A series of *Guaranteed Optimization Passes* and *Diagnostic Passes* are run over the raw SIL both to perform optimizations and to emit language-specific diagnostics.
-These are always run, even at -O0, and produce *canonical SIL*.
+These are always run, even at -Onone, and produce *canonical SIL*.
 - General SIL *Optimization Passes* optionally run over the canonical SIL to improve performance of the resulting executable.
-These are enabled and controlled by the optimization level and are not run at -O0.
+These are enabled and controlled by the optimization level and are not run at -Onone.
 - *IRGen* lowers canonical SIL to LLVM IR.
 - The LLVM backend (optionally) applies LLVM optimizations, runs the LLVM code generator and emits binary code.